Skip to Content

-Using DuckDB to query the OBIS full export - Part 2 (spatial extension)
+Using DuckDB to query the OBIS occurrence dataset - Part 2 (spatial extension)

-OBIS now has a full export in GeoParquet format, but to work with large datasets you need the right tools.
-Here we explore how you can use DuckDB to (very) fastly retrieve data from this resource.
+OBIS now has a occurrence dataset in GeoParquet format, but to work with large datasets you need the right tools.
+Here we explore how you can use DuckDB to (very) quickly retrieve data from this resource.

 Spatial extension of DuckDB

-Again, we will work with a local copy of the full export, which you can download from here: https://obis.org/data/access/.
+Again, we will work with a local copy of the occurrence dataset, which you can download from here: https://obis.org/data/access/.
 You can also explore together through the Jupyter Notebook (download it locally or open it through Google Colab by clicking here).

 We will get all records for the sea-urchin Paracentrotus lividus and the macroalgae Laminaria ochroleuca on a region in the coast of Portugal and Spain.
 We will use a WKT (Well-Known Text) representation of a polygon: